cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 Introduction
 ------------

-The Microlinux Enterprise Workstation is a full-blown production desktop based on the latest stable Slackware Linux and a trimmed-down KDE desktop.
+The Microlinux Enterprise Desktop 14.0 KDE is a full-blown production desktop/workstation based on Slackware Linux 14.0 and a trimmed-down KDE 4.10.5 desktop with many enhancements.

-MLWS is *not* some derivative distribution.
-It consists of a collection of roughly 150 custom packages installed on top of an unaltered Slackware base system.
-It focuses on the KDE desktop environment, trimmed down and with many enhancements.

-A selection of carefully integrated applications are featured, one per task.
-Elegant and sober artwork fit for use in a corporate environment is also included.
-A complete selection of codecs, plugins and fonts provide a seamless desktop experience.
-Intuitive and user-friendly default settings and menu entries are provided.

-The Microlinux Enterprise Workstation runs reasonably fast on ten-year-old hardware.
-A battered first-generation Pentium-IV with 512 MB RAM and a 10 GB hard disk will be perfectly sufficient for the job, though 1 GB of RAM will get you a more decent desktop experience.
+Check out http://www.microlinux.fr/mled_kde.php for more details.

 Installation